code-423n4/2021-09-bvecvx/README.md

 This strategy stakes CVX in their staking contract and harvests and auto-compounds the rewards into more CVX

 ## External Calls
-- cvxCrvRewardsPool -> The pool for staking rewards by Convex
+- cvxRewardsPool -> The pool for staking rewards by Convex

 # Core Contracts